John Agrue: Imprisonment and release

-In March 1983, Agrue was convicted of the attempted abduction and given a prison sentence, but was immediately returned to Illinois for parole violation.
-He remained behind bars until 1989, when he was paroled yet again.
+In March 1983, Agrue was convicted of the attempted abduction and given a prison sentence but was immediately returned to Illinois for parole violation.
+He remained behind bars until 1989 when he was paroled yet again.
 This time, he decided to remain in Joliet, where he lived for the remainder of his life.
 Since his last release from prison, Agrue has not been linked to any violent crimes, although one of his neighbors reported that he had bragged about the murders in private and exhibited other disturbing behavior.
-Because of this, she sought to have a restraining order issued against him, which was not granted on the grounds that Agrue had not harmed her personally.
+Because of this, she sought to have a restraining order issued against him, which was not granted because Agrue had not harmed her personally.

 Death and identification

 On June 29, 2009, Agrue was found at his home in Joliet, from what an autopsy determined to be an accidental overdose of prescription medication.
-Whilst inspecting his home, relatives found women's purses and jewellery in his home, as well as newspapers clippings about the attempted abduction and the murders of Becker and Smith.
+Whilst inspecting his home, relatives found women's purses and jewellery in his home, as well as newspaper clippings about the attempted abduction and the murders of Becker and Smith.
 After his death, investigators from a cold case unit began testing his DNA to determine whether he was truly responsible for the murder of Smith decades prior.
 Almost a year later, his DNA was successfully matched to that of the Smith crime scene, with authorities announcing that they had officially solved the case.

 At the time, he was still considered a suspect in Becker's murder as well, but due to the lack of usable DNA in that case, they had to resort to other means of investigation to solve it.
 In May 2013, authorities announced that due to the similarity to Agrue's other known murders and other evidence that placed him near the crime scene, he was considered the sole and most likely suspect in Becker's murder.
 Because of this, Agrue was posthumously labeled a serial killer, with state police and the FBI announcing that they would be reviewing other cold cases to determine whether he's responsible for any further violent crimes.

-As of July 2022, no other cases have been linked to Agrue.
+As of January 2025, no other cases have been linked to Agrue.